Area of Practice: Legislative Advocate

 Tristan Brown never saw himself in the courtroom.
-He often stated the benefits of a non-traditional legal career in politics as, "Why argue about the meaning of laws in court when our democracy gives us the opportunity to change the law entirely in the legislature?"
+He often stated the benefits of a non-traditional legal career in politics as, "Traditional attorneys argue about the meaning of laws in court; however, I prefer other political tools and change the law entirely in the legislature."

-While working on his J.D. degree, Brown sharpened a variety of skills that he would not have learned otherwise.
+While working on his J.D., Brown sharpened a variety of skills that he would not have learned otherwise.
 His ability to advocate for better legislation, recognize potential liabilities, and solve complex problems all stem from his experience within the Capitol Center.

-Although Brown has always been pretty certain on where he wanted to end up, Pacific McGeorge gave him valuable skill-sets and unfiltered access to important individuals in the political and legislative arena.
+Although Brown has always been pretty certain on where he wanted to end up, McGeorge gave him valuable skill-sets and unfiltered access to important individuals in the political and legislative arena.
 He now serves public school employees as a lobbyist for the California School Employees Association, and is a Fellow with the New Leaders Council - Sacramento Chapter, a member of Free and Accepted Masons Sacramento Lodge 40 and supports the Sacramento Shriner's Hospital for Children.